 What is a Tubal Ligation?

 Tubal ligation, also known as having your tubes tied, involves surgery to cut or block the fallopian tubes to prevent pregnancy.
-It stops the egg from reaching the uterus.
+Each month an egg is released from an ovary and travels through the fallopian tube to the uterus, and this procedure stops the egg from reaching the uterus.
 The tubes are either burned shut (cauterized), clamped off with a small clip or ring, or coils are placed in the tubes (tubal occlusion procedure).

 What Does Tubal Ligation do to Your Hormones?

 The blood supply to your ovaries is affected after this procedure, and ovarian function can be altered following a tubal ligation.(1) Since the blood supply to the ovaries is damaged during the surgery, it can cause a rapid decline of estrogen and progesterone, which are made by the ovaries.
 Depending upon the extent of the damage, blood supply to the ovaries may be slightly reduced or could be completely stopped.
-Therefore, it is not uncommon for women to experience symptoms of hormone imbalance and premature menopause such as fatigue, hot flashes, night sweats, irregular periods, mood swings, trouble sleeping, loss of libido, anxiety, brain fog, and weight gain, to name a few.
+Therefore, it is not uncommon for women to experience symptoms of hormone deficiency, imbalance and premature menopause.

 The US Collaborative Review of Sterilization reported increased cycle irregularity after tubal ligation.
 (2) Women who had a tubal ligation were 9% more likely to report hot flashes and 10% more likely to have other symptoms of menopause (such as poor sleep, night sweats, irritability, depression) compared with women who did not have a tubal ligation.
 (3)